vol0s/ais/README.md

 EDITOR="vi"
 ```

 Once we've edited these variables we will be ready to launch our `ais` script, which will ask us for the rest of specifications.
-This Script will also configure the network via `NetworkManager` service's DHCP.
+For the moment it has only been tested with DOS partitioning, and the Default Mode needs a SWAP partition.
+This Script will also configure the network via `NetworkManager` service's DHCP and grant sudo to our created user.

 ```bash
 ./ais